MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 | [OpenTelemetry UrlLib3 Instrumentation](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation/opentelemetry-instrumentation-urllib3) | [urllib3](https://pypi.org/project/urllib3/) | [link](https://github.com/open-telemetry/opentelemetry-python-contrib/blob/main/instrumentation/opentelemetry-instrumentation-urllib3/src/opentelemetry/instrumentation/urllib3/package.py#L16) |

 > [!NOTE]
-> If using Django, see the additional [Django Instrumentation](#django-instrumentation) section in this article.
+> In order to use the OpenTelemetry Django Instrumentation, you need to set the `DJANGO_SETTINGS_MODULE` environment variable in the App Service settings to point from your app folder to your settings module.
+For more information, see the [Django documentation](https://docs.djangoproject.com/en/4.2/topics/settings/#envvar-DJANGO_SETTINGS_MODULE).

 ### Add a community instrumentation library